 As regards financial reporting, INVISIO Communications' risk assessment is designed to identify and evaluate the most significant risks affecting internal control with respect to financial reporting.
 Risk assessment provides a foundation for decisions on how risks are to be managed using various control structures, with the aim of ensuring that the basic requirements of financial reporting are fulfilled.
 The risk assessment that has been performed shows that the most significant risks for errors in the financial reporting pertain primarily to the fair valuation of intangible assets in the form of capitalized development costs, inventories, and trade accounts receivable.
-As per 31 December 2010, the assessment is that the carrying amount of these items corresponds to their fair value.
+As per December 31, 2011, the assessment is that the reported value of these items corresponds to their fair value.

-The Company's risk management is described further in the Board of Directors' Report and in Note 2 of the 2010 Annual Report.
+The Company's risk management is described further in the Board of Directors' Report and in Note 2.